uwsampl/SparseTIR/docs/index.rst

 Welcome to SparseTIR's documentation!
 =====================================

-SparseTIR is a compiler infrastructure for programming and optimizing sparse workloads in Deep Learning, built upon Apache TVM's TensorIR.
+SparseTIR is a compiler infrastructure for programming and optimizing sparse workloads in Deep Learning, built on top of Apache TVM's TensorIR.

 .. toctree::
    :maxdepth: 1